PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 ## Services

 *Services* are how PagerDuty represents pieces of work.
-Most of the services in a PagerDuty account will represent some kind of technical service - web applications, middleware, databases - but services can also represent [workflows](link to services post).
+Most of the [services] in a PagerDuty account will represent some kind of technical service - web applications, middleware, databases - but services can also represent [workflows](link to services post).
 A service can be anything that might need attention, and is wholly owned by a single team.
+These services are also sometimes referred to as *Technical Services* in the [documentation].

 Since ACME is looking to create specific processes for incident response around their technical services, those are what will be configured first.
 Each service is created with the `pagerduty_service` [resource].
 A service has a unique `name` and an `escalation_policy` from the policies that were created earlier.
 There are a number of optional configurations as well.
 ACME will start out with some basic configurations to try out until they determine how well their new procedures are working.